 It can give you, the agency, credit for your efforts.
 And credit for the revenue you generated.

 Imagine being able to tell a dentist that you generated 36 new patients for them last month.
 Imagine being able to say to an auto repair shop that you generated 56 new appointments for them last month.

 These marketing analytics give agencies an incredible amount of leverage.

 Most marketers depend on data to manage their campaigns and budgets.
 So marketing analytics are crucial and need to be relevant.
 Reports and data also should be available in real time.

 Since phone calls are crucial to business today, so is call reporting.
 The specific categories of marketing analytics need to be available in usable formats and need to be available fast.

-Reporting tools such as Marketing Dashboards give data-driven marketers powerful summaries.
+Reporting tools such as Marketing Dashboards give data-driven marketers compelling summaries.
 If you need more specific call information, Call Logs give you call trends over time and individual call details.

 If you would like to see how call reports help attract new and keep current clients, we would love to schedule a quick demo.
 Get in touch with us.